20220856/WebScriptingGroup/notes/notes-main.md

       How many personal computers do you have in this department?

    9. Tongariro wants to modernize its system to bring more customers: How many customers ordered tickets in         the last month?

   Operational Feasibility

   10. Does management support the project?
 Is the current system well-liked and effectively used?
 Do users           see the need for change?
   11. Will the new system result in a workforce reduction?
 If so, is the company prepared to provide the             necessary resources for training current employees?
    12. Does the development schedule conflict with other company priorities?
    13. Do legal or ethical issues need to be considered?
+      Operational Feasibility